Azure-Samples/ms-identity-blazor-server/WebApp-graph-user/Call-MSGraph/README-Incremental.md

 ## Overview

-In the second chapter, we extend our ASP .Net Core Blazor Server application to call a downstream API (Microsoft Graph) to obtain more information about the signed-in user.
+In the second chapter, we extend our ASP .Net Core Blazor Server application to call a downstream API ([Microsoft Graph](https://aka.ms/graph)) to obtain more information about the signed-in user.

 ## Scenario

-With respect to the previous chapter of the tutorial, this chapter adds the following steps:
+Continuing from  the previous chapter of the tutorial, this chapter adds the following steps:

-1. The client application acquires an Access Token for Microsoft Graph.
+1. The client application acquires an [Access Tokens](https://aka.ms/access-tokens) for Microsoft Graph.
-1. The **Access Token** is used as a *bearer* token to authorize the user to call the [Microsoft Graph API](https://docs.microsoft.com/graph/overview)
+1. The **Access Token** is used as a *bearer* token to authorize the user to call the [Microsoft Graph API](https://aka.ms/graph)
 1. **Microsoft Graph API** responds with the resource that the user has access to.

 ![Overview](./ReadmeFiles/topology.png)